 New Port Richey is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 15,842 people and 30 constituent neighborhoods, New Port Richey is the 153rd largest community in Florida.

+New Port Richey is a somewhat ethnically-diverse city.
 The people who call New Port Richey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Port Richey residents report their race to be White, followed by Black or African-American.
 New Port Richey also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.60% of the city’s residents.
+People of Hispanic or Latino origin account for 13.15% of the city’s residents.
 Important ancestries of people in New Port Richey include Irish, Italian, English, and French .